clementvidon/Makefile_tutor/README.md

 [**Version 2 / simple**](#version-2)

 > - preprocessor's flags
-> - output of a descriptive message
+> - print a custom message
 > - C compilation implicit rule is overwritten
 > - rules are written in their order of execution
 > - `.SILENT:` silences the rules